Qatari literature: An independent and modernized version of Qatar's town of Zubarah is the setting for a large portion of Larry Correia's and Micheal Kupari's military thriller Dead Six.Preservation and documentation

 In the late 20th century, the works of some of Qatar's most eminent early poets were posthumously documented in diwans by academics and fellow writers.
 Mohammed Hassan Al-Kuwari, a researcher for Qatar's Ministry of Culture, Arts and Heritage, composed a directory of known Qatari authors in 2012.
-Called the Dalil al-muallifin al-qatariyin (Guide to Qatari Writers), the book lists and describes 226 writers.
+Called the Dalil Al-Muallifin Al-Qatariyin (Guide to Qatari Writers), the book lists and describes 226 writers.

 Literary organisations

 In March 2017, the Qatar Poetry Center (QPC) (Diwan Al Arab) was inaugurated by the Ministry of Culture and Sports.
-According to government officials, the center will host poetry workshops and literary events in order to promote poetry to the youth and to provide assistance to current poets.
+According to government officials, the center will host poetry workshops and literary events to promote poetry to the youth and assist current poets.
 The center was purposefully inaugurated on 21 March 2017, which is World Poetry Day.
 Furthermore, the center will have a role in collecting and publishing historic Qatari poems in diwans as well as providing analysis for these poems.

 Qatar's first publishing house was Bloomsbury Qatar Foundation Publishing (BQFP), founded in 2008 as a joint venture between Qatar Foundation (QF) and Bloomsbury Publishing.
 Later in December 2015 the publishing house was disbanded with all of BQFP's published works being assimilated by QF's new publishing house, HBKU Press.
 HBKU Press launched its "Books Made in Qatar" project during the 2017 Qatar–Germany Year of Culture.
 As part of this project, workshops presented by prominent German authors were offered to Qatari authors free of charge.
 Katara Publishing House, another Qatar-based publisher, was established in 2018.
 It assumed responsibility for administering the previously-implemented Katara Prize for Arabic Novel.

 Qatar Digital Library (QDL) was launched in October 2014 as part of a partnership consisting of Qatar Foundation, Qatar National Library and the British Library.
-QDL comprises one of the largest online collections of historic records on the Persian Gulf countries.
+QDL comprises one of the largest online collections of historical records on the Persian Gulf countries.